Chanarin/apriori-recommendation-engine/README.md

 *   Promote the API beta version for testing and collaboration
 *   Deploy a beta version of the API and try it out in real life
 *   Try to get more people involved and improve the API
+*   Build a client and a Laravel package or local Laravel use

 # Notice: